jmartindf/cookiecutter-pypoetry/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Cookiecutter PyPackage could always use more documentation, whether as part of
+Cookiecutter PyPoetry could always use more documentation, whether as part of
 the official docs, in docstrings, or even on the web in blog posts, articles,
 and such.